idcha0s/CanaryAppSvc/README.md

 1. Vaults - this is the list that the /all page will cycle through on page load
 1. RegionalVaults - this is the list parsed on individual targeted page load.
 The page will use the current path as the key to retrieve the vault name.

+## Managed Identity

+The client uses DefaultAzureCredential() to connect to the remote vault - no secrets are needed in the configuration to authenticate.
+You must ensure that your App Service has been configured to use a System Assigned Managed Identity.
+You will be able to identify the object ID of your MI in the logs in the `oid` field.
+Refer to the AzureDiagnostics Query below.

+This should also work during debug as it should pull your Azure user principal.
+To authenticate to the App Service using Azure AD, make sure you've enabled Authentication on your App Service for your AAD tenant.

 ## AzureDiagnostics logging

 To make testing easier, it is recommended that you enable Diagnostics logging on each vault, and configure them to log to a common Log Analytics workspace.
 From that workspace you can run the following query to see how each vault is being accessed: